simonccc/kopsrox/README.md

 - creates a kopsrox image template
 ## cluster
 - creates and updates a cluster
+## etcd
-- etcd - etcd operations eg snapshot / restore
+- etcd operations eg snapshot / restore
 - nodes - delete a node
 - config - config operations

 # etcd

-To use the etcd snapshot and restore functions you need some
+To use the etcd snapshot and restore functions you need some s3 compatable storeage

-- s3 service required
+- minio
+- backblaze ( 10 / 75G free )

 # FAQ
 __can I use debian as a base image vs ubuntu?__